 When you have PKU it is particularly important to know how to read food labels.

 This will enable you to check the protein content of foods and work out if the food is suitable for your diet without counting it as a phe exchange.

 If you are not used to doing this yourself, this might seem confusing and overwhelming at first, but with practice this should become easier.

 As a reminder, the protein in food is counted as phe exchanges.
 1 phe exchange is the amount of food that provides 1g of protein.

 So, 50mg of phe = 1 phe exchange

-Most pre-packed foods have nutritional information on the back or side of the packaging.
+Most pre-packed foods have nutritional information on the packaging.

 Here is an example of the nutritional information on a Weetabix cereal packet: